Foster Care Awareness Month 2020

 3. Create a Fundraiser

 Get your friends and family involved and start a fundraiser supporting kids in care.
 This helps you inform people about why foster care is important while contributing to the emergency fund.
-You can host a fundraiser on the Together We Rise Facebook page or on our website here.
+You can host a fundraiser on the Foster Love - Together We Rise Facebook page or on our website here.

 In conclusion, we invite you to help during Foster Care Awareness month in whatever way you can.
 It is important that we continue to work together to improve the way kids experience care.
 One way we do this is by letting people know that they too can help in this change.